falk0069/sony-pm-alt/README.md

 TECHNOLOGY:
 -----------------------------------------------------------------
 The way Sony transfers pictures is via PTP/IP (Picture Transfer Protocol over Internet Protocol).
-The moment you enable the 'Send to Computer' option from the Camera it starts braodcasting UPNP UDP packets across the network to multicast address (239.255.255.250:1900).
+The moment you enable the 'Send to Computer' option from the Camera it starts broadcasting UPNP UDP packets across the network to multicast address (239.255.255.250:1900).
 This is also known as Simple Service Discovery Protocol (SSDP).
 At the same time the camera starts up A PTP/IP server on port 15740.
 The UPNP packets contain all the connection details.
 The Playmemories app (or sony-pm-alt.py) see these packets and then turn around an hit the PTP/IP servers and transfer the pictures.

 TRANSFER SOFTWARE: GPHOTO2:
 -----------------------------------------------------------------